mramshaw/Docker/README.md

-[Note that __DOCKER__ itself will handle the operating system issues, which means that \*nix Docker images can be run on any hardware (such as a MacBook or Windows desktop) for which a version of Docker can been installed.]
+[Note that __DOCKER__ itself will handle the operating system issues, which means that \*nix Docker images can be run on any hardware (such as a MacBook or Windows desktop) for which a version of Docker can be installed.]

 ## Process